Skip to main content

 • Incentives for mental health professionals to work in rural, underserved areas

-The 2019 report Promoting Positive Mental Health in Rural Schools indicates that availability, accessibility, and acceptability are the main barriers for students who live in rural, isolated, and underserved areas in obtaining mental healthcare.
-Rural schools have an opportunity to intervene early and respond to a student's mental health needs, which is “critical to a student's overall well-being.”
+Issues of availability, access, and stigma can be barriers for students seeking mental healthcare in rural or underserved areas.
+Rural schools have an opportunity to intervene early and respond to a student's mental health needs, which is important for overall wellness and academic success.
 A Rural Therapist and School Program Addresses Teen Mental Health from the Rural Monitor discusses proactive approaches to support the mental health of students in rural schools.
 Another resource for rural schools is Mental Health First Aid from the National Council for Mental Wellbeing, which provides education to empower all staff to identify, understand, and respond to mental health crises, which can be a crucial first step in addressing the mental health issues of students, especially for rural schools that may lack mental health professionals on site.
 For more information on mental health in rural areas, see our topic guide Rural Mental Health.

 How can rural schools provide children with healthy and affordable food options?